elephantrobotics/mycobot_docs/mycobot_280_M5(2023)en/3-FunctionsAndApplications/6.developmentGuide/python/8_example.md

 ```

-## 6Controlling the robotic arm to dances
+## Controlling the robotic arm to dances

 ```python
 from pymycobot.mycobot import MyCobot